Federer blasts lack of communication on Australian Open smog

 "What can I do?
 I can go to the office, speak to them.
 I went to them the first day when it was bad on Tuesday, the next day on Wednesday when it was still bad," he said.
 "I told them, 'Look, I just think communication is key for all of us, for everybody'.
 We just need to do more because I feel like I hadn't gotten enough information.

-The 38-year-old said the introduction of the air quality scale was a step in the right direction and he was not worried about playing in the smoke haze.
+The 38-year-old said the air quality scale was a step in the right direction, and that he was not worried about playing in smoke haze.
 "From what we were told yesterday in the player meeting, the Olympic Games and other competitions have the (particulate matter) numbers set at 300.
 Ours is set at 200," he said.

 "From that standpoint, I think we're moving in a very safe range.
 We're not here for six months straight at over 200, 300, you know.
 That's when maybe effects really become bad."
 Australian Open chief Craig Tiley told reporters on Thursday he "absolutely understands the anger".